bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/world.md

 # application : application

-Starting from IBM BigFix V9.5 Patch 5, this inspector for Mac systems finds all applications bundles and executables anywhere on the local hard drives and matches an application bundle to the path of the actual executable inside the bundle.
+Starting from IBM BigFix V9.5 Patch 5, the inspector for Mac systems finds all applications bundles and executables anywhere on the local hard drives and matches an application bundle to the path of the actual executable inside the bundle.
 For example, both queries `Q: application "/Applications/iTunes.app"` and `Q: application "/Applications/iTunes.app/Contents/MacOS/iTunes"` now recognize correctly the iTunes application package.
 This version of Inspector for Mac systems requires OS X Spotlight service to be enabled.

 # application : filesystem object

-This Inspector for Mac systems recursively finds all applications (bundles) and executables under the /Applications directory, as well as all of those under the Applications directories of all local users of the machine.
+The Inspector for Mac systems recursively finds all applications (bundles) and executables under the /Applications directory, as well as all of those under the Applications directories of all local users of the machine.

 This Inspector was replaced by another Inspector returning an *application* type.
 You find the currently supported Inspector in [application : application](/relevance/reference/application.html#application-application).